ramirocabral/goDashboard/README.md

 ![IoChart](./assets/vivobook-io-chart.png)
 ![CpuChart](./assets/vivobook-cpu-chart.png)

-## Contribuir
+## Contributing

-Si deseas contribuir, por favor abre un issue o un pull request en el repositorio.
+If you wish to contribute to the project, please open an issue or submit a pull request in the repository.

-## Licencia
+## License

-Este proyecto está bajo la licencia GNU GPLv3.
-Para más información, ver el archivo `LICENSE`.
+This project is under the GNU GPLv3 license.
+For more information, see the `LICENSE` file.